natcap/invest.users-guide/source/fisheries.rst

 Data Needs
 ==========

 Many types of data may and should be used to estimate inputs for the model parameters.
-For instance, data about a species' length, weight, maturity, or fecundity at a given age are important for specifying how the population reproduces.
+For instance, data about a species' length, weight, maturity, or fecundity at a given age/stage are important for specifying how the population reproduces.
 Historical data on prices can be used to estimate the value of harvests.
 Survival rates may be estimated from data or taken from literature values.
 Because the types of data available for each fishery may vary drastically, the model is designed to allow the user full flexibility in how these inputs are estimated.
 In cases where parameters are highly uncertain, we recommend the user to run the model multiple times with a range of parameter values to determine how sensitive the model's results are to uncertainty in parameters.
 For more details on the definitions of the input data, please see the `How it Works`_ and `Guidance`_ sections.

 Running the Model